hoopdad/hoopdad.github.io/docs/ai/_posts/2026-05-27-token-efficiency-part2.md

 I mean the boring, durable things: architecture decision records, interface contracts, migration plans, requirements, known constraints, and handoff notes.
 Write it once because re-explaining the same system from scratch burns tokens and introduces drift.

 This pattern has deep roots.
 Configuration management, infrastructure as code, and docs-as-code all came from the same realization: if a fact matters operationally, it should exist as a durable artifact rather than tribal memory.
-AI work benefits from the same discipline.

 A lightweight ADR is often enough: